ehmpathy/declastruct/readme.md

 **idempotency** — all operations can be safely retried
 - `finsert`: find-or-insert (safe create)
 - `upsert`: update-or-insert (safe update)
-- running the same plan multiple times produces the same result
+- repeat any operation multiple times, get the same result each time

 **explicit unique keys** — every resource declares how to uniquely identify it
 - prevents accidental duplicates
 - enables accurate comparison against live state
 - makes resource relationships clear, typesafe, and composable

-**observable change plans** — see exactly what will change before applying
+**observable change plans** — see exactly what must change before you apply
 - diff view shows before & after for each resource
 - change actions: CREATE, UPDATE, KEEP, DESTROY
 - no surprises in production